Teva to buy Allergan generic business for $40.5 billion, drops Mylan bid

 Pressure has been growing on Teva Chief Executive Erez Vigodman to find new revenue sources to combat generic competition for its branded multiple sclerosis drug Copaxone.
 Copaxone accounts for about half of Teva's profit.

-Allergan Chief Executive Brent Saunders, who led Actavis' purchase of Forest Laboratories and then Allergan, said the company will use the $36 billion in net proceeds from the generics sale to help fund further large acquisitions.
+Allergan CEO Brent Saunders, who led Actavis' purchase of Forest Laboratories and then Allergan, said the company will use the $36 billion in net proceeds from the generics sale to help fund further large acquisitions.

 "We can accelerate our timing on transformational M&A," Saunders said during a conference call.
 He cited aesthetics, eye care, central nervous system disorders and gastrointestinal therapies as areas for potential future deals.
-Wall Street analysts speculated that possible targets include Biogen Inc, Amgen Inc and AbbVie Inc.
+Wall Street analysts speculated that possible targets include Biogen Inc (BIIB.O), Amgen Inc (AMGN.O) and AbbVie Inc (ABBV.N).

 The healthcare sector has seen an unprecedented wave of deals since early 2014, from large drugmakers buying up smaller rivals, to consolidation among makers of generic medicines and tie-ups between insurers.